Is your couch or car upholstery in need of a little TLC? This homemade upholstery cleaner will remove stains and help sterilize the area too!

 Also, it is always a good idea to try this in an inconspicuous place to test the surface you want to clean for discoloration before using on a larger area.

-If you give it a try, will you let me know how it worked for you with a review?
+If you give it a try, will you let me know how it worked for you with a rating?

 DIY Upholstery Cleaner